werkstrom/WLED-PixelArtConverter/README.md

 * As the PixelArtConverter has moved into the main WLED project, sourcecode will no longer be available here.
 Only downloadable stand alones and documentation.

 * With the official WLED V0.14.0-b1 there are some issues with the 2D matrix implementation.
-It's teh first release, so no surprise.
+It's the first release, so no surprise.
 Many (all known) are fixed and available in the nightly builds.
 You can get one here but be aware it is development builds. [https://wled-install.github.io/](https://wled-install.github.io/)

 ## Most notable functions